 Boost your career prospects by developing an advanced knowledge of accounting theory and practice, and prepare for a leading role in the accountancy profession.

-The course is linked to The Manchester Accounting and Finance Group – one of the leading accounting and finance units in Europe, and Alliance MBS is ranked 20th in the world for Accounting and Finance research according to the 2018 QS World Rankings.
+The course is linked to The Manchester Accounting and Finance Group – one of Europe's leading accounting and finance units.
+Alliance MBS is ranked 19th in the world for Accounting and Finance research according to the 2023 QS World Rankings.

 MSc Accounting / Overview

 We require a First or Upper Second class honours degree (2:1, with 60% average) from a UK university or the overseas equivalent.

 - How to apply

 NOTE: There is a non-refundable application fee of £60.
 You should be prompted to pay this within the application portal before you can submit your application.
 We cannot consider applications until you have paid the application fee.